-Hiatal Hernia Hiatal HerniaRelated Medications « Back to Hiatal Hernia Index Sorted Alphabetically A-Z Sort by popularity esomeprazole, Nexium lansoprazole, Prevacid, Prevacid SoluTab omeprazole, omeprazole/sodium bicarbonate, Prilosec, Zegerid pantoprazole, Protonix Proton Pump Inhibitors (PPIs) rabeprazole delayed-release - oral, Aciphex rabeprazole, Aciphex Sorted by Popularity (as on MedicineNet) Sort alphabetically pantoprazole, Protonix Proton Pump Inhibitors (PPIs) rabeprazole delayed-release - oral, Aciphex esomeprazole, Nexium omeprazole, omeprazole/sodium bicarbonate, Prilosec, Zegerid rabeprazole, Aciphex lansoprazole, Prevacid, Prevacid SoluTab Suggested Reading on Hiatal Hernia by Our Doctors Related Diseases & Conditions 9 articles Ascites Ascites, the accumulation of fluid in the abdominal cavity is most commonly caused by cirrhosis of the liver.
+Hiatal Hernia Hiatal HerniaRelated Medications « Back to Hiatal Hernia Index Sorted Alphabetically A-Z Sort by popularity esomeprazole, Nexium lansoprazole, Prevacid, Prevacid SoluTab omeprazole, omeprazole/sodium bicarbonate, Prilosec, Zegerid pantoprazole, Protonix Proton Pump Inhibitors (PPIs) rabeprazole delayed-release - oral, Aciphex rabeprazole, Aciphex Sorted by Popularity (as on MedicineNet) Sort alphabetically pantoprazole, Protonix Proton Pump Inhibitors (PPIs) esomeprazole, Nexium omeprazole, omeprazole/sodium bicarbonate, Prilosec, Zegerid rabeprazole delayed-release - oral, Aciphex rabeprazole, Aciphex lansoprazole, Prevacid, Prevacid SoluTab Suggested Reading on Hiatal Hernia by Our Doctors Related Diseases & Conditions 8 articles Ascites Ascites, the accumulation of fluid in the abdominal cavity is most commonly caused by cirrhosis of the liver.
 Some of the other causes of ascites include Cough Chronic cough is a cough that does not go away and is generally a symptom of another disorder such as asthma, allergic rhinitis, sinus infection, cigarette Gastroesophageal Reflux Disease (GERD) GERD (gastroesophageal reflux disease) is a condition in which the acidified liquid contents of the stomach backs up into the esophagus.
 The symptoms Nausea and Vomiting Nausea is an uneasiness of the stomach that often precedes vomiting.
 Nausea and vomiting are not diseases, but they are symptoms of many conditions.
-The Dysphagia Dysphagia or difficulty in swallowing, swallowing problems.
+The Barrett's Esophagus Barrett's esophagus occurs as a complication of chronic gastroesophageal reflux disease (GERD), primarily in white males.
+GERD refers to the reflux of Dysphagia Dysphagia or difficulty in swallowing, swallowing problems.
 Dysphagia is due to problems in nerve or muscle control.
-It is common, for example, after a Barrett's Esophagus Barrett's esophagus occurs as a complication of chronic gastroesophageal reflux disease (GERD), primarily in white males.
-GERD refers to the reflux of Acute Bronchitis Bronchitis is a disease of the respiratory system in which the bronchial passages become inflamed.
+It is common, for example, after a Acute Bronchitis Bronchitis is a disease of the respiratory system in which the bronchial passages become inflamed.
 There are two types of bronchitis, acute and chronic.
 Chest Pain Chest pain has many causes.
-Life-threatening causes include heart attack, angina, aortic dissection, perforated viscus, pulmonary embolism, collapsed lung, Pregnancy Pregnancy occurs when an egg is fertilized by a sperm, grows inside a woman's uterus (womb), and develops into a baby.
-In humans, this process takes about Medications 7 articles Procedures & Tests 1 articles Pictures, Images & Quizzes 3 articles Doctor's & Expert's Views 0 articles Health News 0 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!
+Life-threatening causes include heart attack, angina, aortic dissection, perforated viscus, pulmonary embolism, collapsed lung, Medications 7 articles Procedures & Tests 1 articles Pictures, Images & Quizzes 3 articles Doctor's & Expert's Views 0 articles Health News 0 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!